FEM-Bench: A Structured Scientific Reasoning Benchmark for Evaluating Code-Generating LLMs: Results and Discussion

-Although FEM-Bench 2025 contains only 33 tasks, its structure enables clear and interpretable error analysis.
-The benchmark’s modularity, controlled variations in helper-function availability, and pairing of related tasks at increasing levels of complexity allow us to isolate where and why LLMs fail in computational mechanics workflows.
-Based on the unsolved tasks and informed by current understanding of LLM failure modes \citep{jiang2024peek, shi2023large, pinto2024lessons, gottweis2025towards}, we group errors into three broad categories: (1) domain knowledge deficits, (2) compositional reasoning deficits, and (3) algorithmic fidelity deficits: \begin{itemize} \item \textbf{Domain Knowledge Deficit:} The model lacks accurate or sufficiently detailed knowledge of the underlying mechanics, formulas, or numerical structures required for the task. \item \textbf{Compositional Reasoning Deficit:} The model has access to the relevant components either via provided helper functions or its training data, but fails to combine and manipulate these components correctly in multi-step computations. \item \textbf{Algorithmic Fidelity Deficit:} The model understands the intended computation but cannot maintain the precision and consistency required to implement it faithfully, leading to indexing errors, incomplete routines, inconsistent conventions, or structurally invalid outputs.
+\item \textbf{Algorithmic Fidelity Deficit:} The model understands the intended computation but cannot maintain the precision and consistency required to implement it faithfully, leading to indexing errors, incomplete routines, inconsistent conventions, or structurally invalid outputs.
 In FEM-Bench 2025, this failure mode arises predominantly in lower-performing models and often manifests as code that loses logical structure, mixes incompatible conventions, or fails to execute.
-This behavior is closely related to what is commonly described as \emph{instruction-following failure} in general LLM benchmarks \citep{ouyang2022training}, but here appears in a domain-specific form tied to the execution of numerical algorithms. \end{itemize} FEM-Bench is well suited to distinguishing these deficits because its tasks share common computational patterns while varying in domain knowledge load and reasoning depth.
+This behavior is closely related to what is commonly described as \emph{instruction-following failure} in general LLM benchmarks \citep{ouyang2022training}, but here appears in a domain-specific form tied to the execution of numerical algorithms.
+For example \texttt{claude-haiku-4.5} on \texttt{FEM\_2D\_quad8\_physical\_gradient\_CC0\_H1\_T3} reassigns \texttt{dN\_dxi[0]} over 80 times in a loop, cycling through different formulas as if reasoning out loud and ultimately fails to produce a complete implementation. \end{itemize} FEM-Bench is well suited to distinguishing these deficits because its tasks share common computational patterns while varying in domain knowledge load and reasoning depth.

 Figure \ref{fig:schematic} highlights the difference in difficulty between two key tasks in FEM-Bench.
 In the reference implementation for linear-elastic problems (Fig. \ref{fig:schematic}i), the workflow ends once the global stiffness matrix and load vector are assembled and a single linear solve is performed.
 In Appendix \ref{apx:MSA}, we provide a more detailed explanation of the building blocks of this schematic for readers who are new to the field.
 With this level of difficulty, the strongest models reliably succeed.
 In contrast, a representative more difficult tasks, MSA 3D elastic critical load analysis (Fig. \ref{fig:schematic}ii) includes additional stages: extracting the displacement field from a prior analysis, assembling the geometric stiffness matrix, coupling it with the elastic stiffness matrix, and solving a generalized eigenvalue problem.
 This expanded pipeline introduces both an increased requirement for domain knowledge, and increased demands on compositional reasoning.